rencire/nix-home-config/README.md

 - Home Manager (personally haven't used it).
 However, it seems like a heavyweight solution versus just specifying the config for each package individually.

+## TODO
+- [] add common patterns for importing (e.g. nur, directly from repo from niv, from package repos similar to pypi npm etc.)